 - In Phase 1, staff travel to schools and make presentations to introduce students to string instruments and the excitement of learning to play.

 - In Phase 2, students learn to play “Twinkle, Twinkle Little Star” on the violin in groups of up to eight students.
 Students are also introduced to the basic elements of music theory and musicianship.
-The ten one-hour lessons in Phase 2 culminate in a performance of “Twinkle” for parents and friends.
+The ten 45-minute lessons in Phase 2 culminate in a performance of “Twinkle” for parents and friends.

 - The groups get smaller in Phase 3, as students who are committed to continuing their studies take lessons in groups of two to four.
-At this stage, students may switch to viola, cello or double bass if they choose, and the ten one-hour lessons focus on learning one or more new songs and learning the basics of reading music.
+At this stage, students may switch to viola, cello or double bass if they choose, and the ten 45-minute lessons focus on learning one or more new songs and learning the basics of reading music.

 - The program culminates with Phase 4, in which students receive ten half-hour private lessons to continue to hone their skills on their chosen instrument.

 Please note that, due to funding restrictions, the Fiddlesticks! program is currently open only to children who live or attend school in Kent County (children who live in upper Queen Anne’s County with a 21620 zip code are also eligible).
 If you live outside of Kent County and would like your child to participate, please contact us regarding fees.
-In the future we hope to secure fudning to provide this program to children in Cecil and Queen Anne’s counties at no charge as we do in Kent.
+In the future we hope to secure funding to provide this program to children in Cecil and Queen Anne’s counties at no charge as we do in Kent.

 Please consider making a tax-deductible contribution to support the continuation of the Fiddlesticks!
 Program.
 To donate, click here or mail a check, but please be sure to note “Fiddlesticks!” on your contribution.
 Thank you for helping us to provide free string instrument lessons to our youth!